Billionaire Boys Club: Levin survival theory

-Hunt maintains that Levin's con artistry extends to having faked his own death, as no body was found in the case.
-At the time of his disappearance, Levin was free on bail and awaiting trial, and Hunt's defense team argued that Levin left the country to escape a pending FBI investigation into his financial misdeeds.
+Hunt maintains that Levin's con artistry extends to having faked his own death since no body was found in the case.
+At the time of his disappearance, Levin was free on bail and awaiting trial and Hunt's defense team argued that Levin left the country to escape a pending FBI investigation into his financial misdeeds.

-After Hunt's conviction, eight witnesses came forward stating that they had seen Ron Levin alive in various locations in 1986 and 1987, including Greece and Los Angeles.
-One witness, Nadia Ghaleb, who was acquainted with Levin, testified that she saw him getting into a car on San Vicente Boulevard in West Los Angeles; another, Ivan Werner, who worked as a funeral director at Pierce Brothers Funeral Home in Westwood, testified that he saw Levin attending a funeral.
+After Hunt's conviction, eight witnesses came forward stating they had seen Ron Levin alive in various locations in 1986 and 1987, including Greece and Los Angeles.
+One witness, Nadia Ghaleb, who was acquainted with Levin, testified she saw him getting into a car on San Vicente Boulevard in West Los Angeles; another, Ivan Werner, who worked as a funeral director at Pierce Brothers Funeral Home in Westwood, testified that he saw Levin attending a funeral.

 In his appeal, Hunt's defense counsel argued that key facts were withheld from jurors during his original trial for Levin's murder.
-These include Levin's "habit of writing large, worthless checks," his conversations with witnesses about plans to leave for New York or for Granada, Spain, and a conversation with another witness requesting advice on how to dye his hair.
-Defense attorneys also pointed out that Levin had restructured his already-made bail arrangements to release his parents from liability, and asked one witness for information about Brazilian extradition treaties.
-There was also a purchase made using Levin's American Express card on the day after the murder was thought to have taken place, of underwear from the Brooks Brothers store in Los Angeles, where Levin was known to shop.
+These include Levin's "habit of writing large, worthless checks", his conversations with witnesses about plans to leave for New York or for Granada, Spain and a conversation with another witness requesting advice on how to dye his hair.
+Defense attorneys also pointed out that Levin had restructured his already-made bail arrangements to release his parents from liability and asked one witness for information about Brazilian extradition treaties.
+There was also a purchase made using Levin's American Express card on the day after the murder was thought to have taken place of underwear from the Brooks Brothers store in Los Angeles, where Levin was known to shop.

 As of September 2018, Hunt's family has offered a $100,000 reward for evidence of Levin's whereabouts after June 6, 1984.